opea-project/GenAIEval/evals/benchmark/README.md

   load_shape:              # Tenant concurrency pattern
     name: constant           # poisson or constant(locust default load shape)
     params:                  # Loadshape-specific parameters
-      constant:                # Poisson load shape specific parameters, activate only if load_shape is poisson
+      constant:                # Constant load shape specific parameters, activate only if load_shape.name is constant
         concurrent_level: 4      # If user_queries is specified, concurrent_level is target number of requests per user.
 If not, it is the number of simulated users
+        # arrival_rate: 1.0       # Request arrival rate.
+If set, concurrent_level will be overridden, constant load will be generated based on arrival-rate
-      poisson:                 # Poisson load shape specific parameters, activate only if load_shape is poisson
+      poisson:                 # Poisson load shape specific parameters, activate only if load_shape.name is poisson
-        arrival-rate: 1.0        # Request arrival rate
+        arrival_rate: 1.0        # Request arrival rate
   warm_ups: 0  # Number of test requests for warm-ups
   run_time: 60m  # Total runtime for the test suite
   seed:  # The seed for all RNGs